Liberal Democrats restless over Biden's infrastructure talks with Republicans

 Biden has spent weeks in negotiations with Senate Republicans aiming at a sweeping package that would address the nation’s roads and bridges, as well as boost spending on schools and health care.
 He has whittled his plan down to $1.7 trillion from $2.3 trillion, still well above Republicans’ latest $928 billion offer.

-The two sides disagree on both what infrastructure is and how to pay for it. read more
+The two sides disagree on both what infrastructure is here and how to pay for it here.

 Democratic Representative Pramila Jayapal, who heads the Congressional Progressive Caucus, warned that her 94 members cannot be counted on to back a small bill without a guarantee of a second package that has the support of all 50 Senate Democrats willing to push it through over Republican objections.